You're stuck.

 Ongoing guidance, architecture reviews, team integration.

-This is CTO-level guidance for the price of a SaaS subscription.
+CTO-level guidance for the price of a SaaS subscription.

 Monolith or microservices?